 - 1 lb uncooked sausage

-- 1 cup peeled and chopped pear or apple
+- optional: 1 cup peeled and chopped pear or apple

 - Cornbread: (Prepare 1 day in advance!)
 Preheat oven to 375°F (191°C).
 Whisk all of the cornbread ingredients together in a large bowl.
 Pour into a greased 9×9 square baking pan.
 Bake for 22-24 minutes or until the top is golden brown.
 Set aside to cool overnight.
 Do not cover.